Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Numerical illustrations and applications

 In the upper part of Figure~\ref{fig:example2-posteriors}, we present the log-returns of future contracts on coffee during the period between June, 2013 and December, 2014.
 The data seem to indicate the presence of jumps around the first half of $2014$.
 This is common in financial data and can be modelled in a number of different ways.
-Here, we consider the stochastic volatility model with $\alpha$-stable log-returns ($\alpha$SV) given by
+To this end, we consider the stochastic volatility model with $\alpha$-stable log-returns ($\alpha$\textsc{sv}) given by

 with parameters $\theta=\{\mu,\phi,\sigma_v,\alpha\}$ and $\mathcal{A}(\alpha,\gamma)$ denoting a zero-mean symmetric $\alpha$-stable distribution with stability parameter $\alpha \in (0,2)$ and scale $\gamma \in \mathbb{R}_+$.
 The stability parameter determines the tail behaviour of the distribution, see \cite{Nolan2003} for a discussion of the $\alpha$-stable distribution and its properties.
-The likelihood is in general intractable for this model and therefore only PMH and GPO-SMC-ABC can be applied for this model.
+The likelihood is in general intractable for this model and therefore approximations such as the particle filtering using \textsc{abc} are required.

-In the middle and lower part of Figure~\ref{fig:example2-posteriors}, we compare the posterior approximations obtained with GPO-SMC-ABC (solid curves) with $10$ independent runs and PMH (histograms).
-We see that the mixing of PMH is quite poor for this model as the histograms are \textit{peaky}.
+In the middle and lower part of Figure~\ref{fig:example2-posteriors}, we compare the posterior approximations obtained with \textsc{gsa} (solid curves) with $10$ independent runs and \textsc{pmh} (histograms).
+We see that the mixing of \textsc{pmh} is quite poor for this model as the histograms are \textit{peaky}.
 This is a common problem as Markov chains tends to get stuck if the log-posterior estimates are noisy.
-However, the posterior estimates overlap and seems to give reasonable parameter values for each run of GPO-SMC-ABC.
-The main difference is in the estimate of $\alpha$, which could be the result of the ABC approximation or problems with observability.
+However, the posterior estimates overlap and seems to give reasonable parameter values for each run of \textsc{gsa}.
+The main difference is in the estimate of $\alpha$, which could be the result of the \textsc{abc} approximation or problems with observability.
 Finally, the estimate the log-volatility (black) seems reasonable when compared to the log-returns.